pitastrudl/wekanwiki/IRC-FAQ.md

 #### Q: CPU usage?
 ```
+[12:54:07] <MarioSC> The third and almost biggest issue is, that
+we must often restart the wekan board
+[12:54:19] <MarioSC> all of a sudden,  the board does not work again
+[12:54:29] <MarioSC> is such cases, it loads and loads and loads...
+but the board never shows
 [13:20:22] <MarioSC> I just found out,  that "node" uses
 all the cpu power!
 [13:20:47] <MarioSC> but the debugging site says this